getodk/docs/odk1-src/aggregate-upgrade.rst

 Security vulnerabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ODK developers are constantly upgrading the libraries we use with newer, safer, versions.
+The ODK developers are constantly upgrading the libraries we use with newer, safer versions.
 The older your software, the greater the number of vulnerabilities in it.

 Performance improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~